magnos-code/magnos/docs/source/theory/background.rst

 So we can categorise the four states under :math:`m` easily enough.

 In quantum mechanics, particles such as electrons are indistinguishable.
 This means that if we have two electrons, it is not possible to say which one is which.
-This symmetry must be reflected in the quantum mechanical wavefunction when we swap the order of the electrons.
+This symmetry must be reflected in the quantum-mechanical wavefunction when we swap the order of the electrons.
 The states :math:`\ket{\uparrow\uparrow}` and :math:`\ket{\downarrow\downarrow}` satisfy this already, but the other two must be replaced by symmetric linear combinations,